 Dear colleagues,

-If you have an R&R in a sustainability-related topic, we invite you to participate in the next online meeting of the GRONEN Reading Group (GROReG).
-GROReG is the platform of the GRONEN network to discuss sustainability-related papers at the ‘revise & resubmit’ stage (preferably with a journal that is at least ranked 3 in the ABS list).
+If you have an R&R in a sustainability-related topic, we invite you to participate in the next meeting of the GRONEN Reading Group (GROReG), which will be hosted by the Centre for Sustainable Business at King’s Business School, King’s College London.
+GROReG is the platform of the GRONEN (Group for Research on Organizations and the Natural Environment) network to discuss sustainability-related papers at the ‘revise & resubmit’ stage (preferably with a journal that is at least ranked 3 in the ABS list).

 Spots are allocated on a first come, first served basis to those papers that meet the criteria above.
 To participate, we ask you to share your original submission (not the revised paper) and decision letter with the group (on a confidential basis).
 Each paper receives a 1-hour slot.
 On the day of the meeting, we ask you to present your approach to the review during 10-15 minutes.
 The next 45-50 minutes are then dedicated to a discussion on how to best deal with reviewer and editorial comments.